Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Introduction

-The random matrix theory (RMT), which starts in the early 20th century, is one important mathematical tool for statistical analysis of high-dimensional data.
-Through analyzing the statistical characteristics of the eigenvalues of target data matrices, it can reveal the regular or abnormal behavior contained in the data, thus helping to explore the complex interconnected system in macroscopic.
-So far, the RMT has been widely used in wireless communication \cite{qiu2012cognitive}, finance \cite{saad2013random}, quantum information \cite{chaitanya2015random}\cite{watrous2011theory}, etc. However, its application in power system has just begun in recent years.
-In \cite{he2017big}, an architecture with the application of the RMT into smart grids is proposed.
-In \cite{xu2017correlation}, based on the RMT, a data-driven method to reveal the correlations between factors and the power system status is proposed.
-In \cite{Liuwei2016}, \cite{Wuxi2016}, the RMT is used for power system transient analysis and steady-state analysis respectively.
+Due to the massive data collected in a distribution network, the demand for theories capable of processing high-dimensional data has grown dramatically.
+The random matrix theory (RMT), introduced by Wishart in 1928 \cite{wishart1928generalised}, is an important mathematical tool for statistical analysis of high-dimensional data.
+As for high-dimensional random matrices, the importance of the RMT for statistics comes from the fact that it may be used to correct traditional tests or estimators which fail in the `large $p$, large $n$' setting, where $p$ is the number of parameters (dimensions) and $n$ is the sample size.
+The RMT starts with asymptotic theorems on the distribution of eigenvalues or singular values of random matrices with certain assumptions, and eventually gives macroscopic quantity to indicate the data behavior.
+The theorems ensure the convergence of the empirical eigenvalue distributions to deterministic functions as the matrices grow large, which makes the RMT naturally suitable for high-dimensional data analysis.
+Nowadays, the RMT has been widely used in wireless communication \cite{qiu2012cognitive}, finance \cite{saad2013random}, quantum information \cite{chaitanya2015random}, etc. In recent years, some work that makes substantial use of results in the RMT has emerged in the power field.
+For example, in \cite{he2017big}, an architecture with the application of the RMT into smart grid is proposed.
+In \cite{xu2017correlation}, based on the RMT, a data-driven approach to reveal the correlations between various factors and the power system status is proposed.
+In \cite{Liuwei2016} and \cite{Wuxi2016}, the RMT is used for power system transient analysis and steady-state analysis, respectively.